anuseed/didit-reddit-upvote-example/README.md

 - Added error page and not found page
 - Not found page works with link that takes you back to the main page
-- For the error page the reset button doesn't work in that it creates a blank screen and does not take you to the previous page
+- For the error page the reset button doesn't work in that it creates a blank screen and does not take you to the previous page - fixed this when I removed the html body tags
 - Added post title with metadata to display in tab by adding a generateMetadata function.
 - Changed img to Image and changed the authorisation for src to include all images in the next.config.js file